Deadly Michael weakens to tropical storm after epic destruction

-PANAMA CITY, Fla. — Hurricane Michael's battering waves swamped streets and docks and shrieking winds splintered trees and rooftops.
-The most powerful hurricane on record to hit Florida's Panhandle left wide destruction and at least two people dead and wasn't nearly finished Thursday as it crossed Georgia toward the Carolinas, still reeling from epic flooding in Hurricane Florence.
+PANAMA CITY, Fla. — The third-most powerful hurricane to hit the U.S. mainland in recorded history left a wide path of destruction, destroying homes and shopping centers and felling trees that killed at least two people in Florida and Georgia.
+And it's not done yet.

-Authorities said an 11-year-old girl in southwestern Georgia and a Florida Panhandle man were killed when trees crashed into their homes.
-Search and rescue crews were expected to escalate efforts to reach hardest-hit areas and check for anyone trapped or injured in the storm debris.

-A day after the supercharged storm crashed ashore amid white sand beaches, fishing towns and military bases, Michael was no longer a Category 4 monster packing 155 mph (250 kph) winds.
-Downgraded to a tropical storm early Thursday over south-central Georgia, it continued to weaken but was still menacing the Southeast with heavy rains, blustery winds and possible spinoff tornadoes.
+Hurricane Michael finally weakened to a tropical storm on Thursday, no longer a Category 4 monster packing 155 mph (250 kph) winds.
+But it was still menacing the Southeast with heavy rains, blustery winds and possible spinoff tornadoes, soaking areas swamped by epic flooding last month from Hurricane Florence.

-The National Hurricane Center in Miami said the eye of Michael was about 20 miles (40 kilometers) south-southwest of Macon in central Georgia at 2:00 a.m.
-Thursday.
-The storm had top sustained winds of 60 mph (95 kph) and was moving to the northeast at 20 mph (31 kph).
+By 8 a.m.
+ET, Michael's eye was about 40 miles west-northwest of Columbia, South Carolina, packing top winds of 50 mph and moving at 21 mph, the National Hurricane Center in Miami said.

+Thousands of law enforcement officers and search and rescue teams rolled out in its wake to find survivors amid the wreckage of homes where people defied evacuation orders.
+Michael washed away white sand beaches, hammered military bases and destroyed coastal communities, stripping trees to stalks, shredding roofs, toppling trucks and pushing boats into buildings.

+Many homes were ripped apart or washed away altogether in Mexico Beach, a town of 1,000 where the hurricane made landfall and the storm surge pushed lead-grey water up to the rooftops.
+Authorities said falling trees killed a man outside Tallahassee, Florida, and an 11-year-old girl in southwest Georgia.

-After daylight Thursday residents of north Florida would just be beginning to take stock of the enormity of the disaster.
+It will take some time for residents of north Florida to take stock of the enormity of the disaster.
+Reaching the worst-hit areas wasn't easy: Authorities closed Interstate 10, the main east-west route along Florida's Panhandle, for 80 miles to clear debris, the Florida Highway Patrol said.

-Damage in Panama City near where Michael came ashore Wednesday afternoon was so extensive that broken and uprooted trees and downed power lines lay nearly everywhere.
+Damage in Panama City, just west of where Michael came ashore Wednesday afternoon, was so extensive that broken and uprooted trees and downed power lines lay nearly everywhere.
 Roofs were peeled away, sent airborne, and homes were split open by fallen trees.
 Twisted street signs lay on the ground.
 Palm trees whipped wildly in the winds.
 More than 380,000 homes and businesses were without power at the height of the storm.

 Vance Beu, 29, was staying with his mother at her home, Spring Gate Apartments, a complex of single-story wood frame buildings where they piled up mattresses around themselves for protection.
 A pine tree punched a hole in their roof and his ears even popped when the barometric pressure went lower.
 The roar of the winds, he said, sounded like a jet engine.